danbev/learning-iot/notes/lora.md

 A symbol is a chirp

-The modulation and demodulation is relatively simple and a device can do both.
+#### Encoding
+* Gray indexing which adds error tolerance.
+* Data whitening which introduces randomness.
+* Interleaving which scrables the bits within the frame.
+* Forward Error Correction which adds correcting parity bits.

 ## LoRaWAN
-Is a Low power Wide Area Network (LPWAN), low power, long range, has geolocation so the network can determine the location of devices.
+Is a Low Power Wide Area Network (LPWAN), low power, long range, has geolocation so the network can determine the location of devices.
 Can have both public and private deployments.
 Supports fireware updates over the air (of the LoraWAN stack I'm guessing).
 Supports end-to-end security.